How to Password Protect PDF in Java

 securityManager.setPassword("secret-key");

-We first remove the password using removePasswordsAndEncryption
+The first step is to remove the password using the removePasswordsAndEncryption

 method.